IHE/ITI.MHDS/input/pagecontent/issues.md

     in order to get feedback from Public Comment.
 CP-ITI-1200 has updated.
 MHD to add an UnContained Reference Option for this support

-7. Removed section 50.7 as the current HIE-Whitepaper contains MHD now.